 Covers shop safety, traditional type composition, printing prep, press maintenance, clean-up, and resources.
 Click here for the workshop calendar.

 While paper for both presses is hand fed, the SP15 is hand cranked and the Universal III is a push-button automatic with 3 modes of operation.
-You'll work with both in this workshop as you learn shop safety, printing tips, press adjustments, plate options, soft vs. hard packing, maintenance, and resources.
+You'll work with both in this workshop as you learn shop safety, printing tips, press adjustments, plate options, soft vs. hard packing for the right impression, maintenance, and resources.
 Click here for the workshop calendar.

 NO PERSONAL PROJECT?
 No problem.
 Maintain your recently acquired Vandercook skills while you seek or create projects of your own.